Profile

 Practitioner of the new public relations

-Sarkett & Associates, Inc., the corporate parent of Sarkett New Media, is a full-service public relations consultancy established to provide personalized service.
+Sarkett & Associates, Inc. is a full-service public relations consultancy established to provide personalized service.
 Since its inception in 1979, a wide range of clients have been assisted in capitalizing on their opportunities, and solving appropriate problems through communications.

 In order to give maximum personal attention to each client, John A. Sarkett works as a one-man agency.
 The "associates" in the company's name represents a number of artists, photographers and media representatives who have served the agency for many years, and may be called on at any time to lend their special services to help solve client problems.